 Client Support Manager

 Gill is an experienced administrator.
-She has worked in a variety of roles over the years within both the private and public sector and more recently with Thames Valley Police at their driver training school.
-Her role encompasses many duties including student pastoral support, accommodation & transport bookings and the day to day demands of a busy office.
+She has worked in a variety of roles over the years within both the private and public sector including Thames Valley Police at their driver training school.
+Her role encompasses many duties including student pastoral support, accommodation & transport bookings and the day to day management of a busy office.

 Mo is a very experienced Arabic – English and English – Arabic translator and interpreter especially on subjects related to military and explosives.
 Mo joined ISSEE after spending a long time working as a freelancer.
 He is a qualified civil engineer who worked for over ten years in the Middle East and the Far East then changed his profession to become an experienced in the field of translation and interpretation for over ten years.